 As a cancer survivor, Nick loves to give back.
-He's volunteered at Phoenix Children's Hospital since April 2016 and has participated in the American Cancer Society's Relay for Life since 2010.
+He's volunteered at Phoenix Children's Hospital since 2016, and has participated in the American Cancer Society's Relay for Life since 2010.

 Nick loves spending weekends with his French Bulldog rescue, Larry.
 He's an avid traveler who enjoys a good hike in the Arizona sun and spending time with his two nephews.